Anoaʻi family

 The Anoaʻi family (/sm/) is a family of professional wrestlers originating from the Samoan Islands.
 Family members have comprised several tag teams and stables within a variety of promotions, most notably WWE.
-Famous members of the family include Roman Reigns and WWE Hall of Fame member Rikishi, Yokozuna, and the Wild Samoans (Afa and Sika).
-Other notable members include The Usos (Jey Uso and Jimmy Uso), Umaga, Rosey, Jacob Fatu, and Solo Sikoa among others.
+Famous members of the family include Roman Reigns and WWE Hall of Fameers Rikishi, Yokozuna, and the Wild Samoans (Afa and Sika).
+Other notable members include The Usos (Jimmy and Jey Uso), Umaga, Rosey, Jacob Fatu, and Solo Sikoa.

 Reverend Amituanaʻi Anoaʻi and Peter Maivia were blood brothers, a connection that continued with Amituanaʻi's sons Afa and Sika, who regarded Peter as their uncle.
 Peter married Ofelia "Lia" Fuataga, who already had a daughter named Ata, whom he adopted and raised as his own.
 Ata married wrestler Rocky Johnson, and the couple became the parents of Dwayne Johnson, who wrestled as Rocky Maivia and The Rock before establishing himself as an actor.
-Dwayne's daughter, Simone Johnson, performs in WWE as Ava.
+Dwayne's daughter, Simone Johnson, previously performed in WWE as Ava.
 Peter's first cousin, Joseph Fanene, was the father of Savelina Fanene, who is known in WWE as Nia Jax.
 Trinity Fatu, known in WWE as Naomi, married into the family by marrying Jimmy Uso.
 Jimmy Snuka is related by marriage, having been married to Sharon Georgi, the daughter of a Samoan chief who was also blood brothers with Peter Maivia and Reverend Anoaʻi, effectively making her their niece.
 Jimmy's children Sarona Snuka, known as Tamina, and Jimmy Snuka Jr, known as Deuce or Sim Snuka, have both wrestled for WWE.
 Dwayne Johnson considers Tonga Uliuli Fifita, known in wrestling as Haku, his uncle.
 Tonga's sons Tama Tonga, Tonga Loa, and Talla Tonga (Hikuleo), and their cousin Bad Luck Fale, have all wrestled for New Japan Pro-Wrestling.

 Although not a member of the Anoaʻi family, Paul Heyman has served as the manager of several members of the family, including Rikishi and Roman Reigns.